Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Key Libraries and Frameworks**:
 * [Coming Soon]

+**Sample Code**:

 _____

 <a name="installation"></a>
 ### Installation
 No installation is required.
 Please visit the [deployment link](#web-app-link).

+For developers who wish to run the application locally, please follow these steps:
+*

 _____